Services

 If pressure becomes concentrated in a small area, a ‘hard’ corn may develop.
 Sometimes the pressure of the corn or callus may produce inflammation, which can result in acute pain, swelling and redness.
 Sometimes ‘soft’ corns may form between the toes where the skin is moist from sweat or inadequate drying.
 These appear white and rubbery and are also caused by excessive friction.

-Heel Pain
+Foot Pain

-Heel pain is one of the most common conditions treated by podiatrists.
+Heel pain is one of the most common conditions treated by Podiatrists.
 It is often a message from the body that something is in need of medical attention.

 Pain that occurs right after an injury or early in an illness may play a protective role, often warning us about the damage we have suffered.

-Who is at Risk
+Who is at Risk?